-Seeds (available from Thompson & Morgan) can be sown in March on the surface of seed sowing compost in seed trays.
+Seeds can be sown in March on the surface of seed sowing compost in seed trays.
 Germination takes 21 days in warm temperatures of roughly 70F/20C, so a propagator or a warm windowsill is useful in cool springs.
 Prick out into small three-inch pots in June and then plant out in a warm, sunny position, for gauras are prairie plants that enjoy full sun and poor soil.

 Gauras can be found in garden centres from July onwards.

 There are pink gauras which tend to be more compact and Hardy Cottage Garden Plants (www.hardys-plants.co.uk) have a good range.
 They include one pink-edged white named after Rosy Hardy - ‘Rosyjane’.
 Other pinks include ‘Chiffon’ and ‘Ruby Ruby’.
 Generally most pink gauras are more compact and less elegant, but they make good patio plants.

 The easiest to overwinter usually have S. microphylla in their genes, or the natural hybrid S. x jamensis.
 These thrive in good drainage in full sun and overwinter well.
 They are woody and shoot from the base, or further up, producing lipped, bee-friendly flowers mainly in pink and red.
 Dysons Salvias, based at the Kent garden Great Comp, are excellent and this is an inspiring garden to visit for late colour.

 Here are seven good forms that flower from July to November and generally overwinter.